rtishii/geessbin/cran-comments.md

 ## Resubmission

-In this resubmission, references have been revised.
+In this resubmission (version 0.1.2), revised geessbin function and added generic functions.